-Element Management Programme Sources Open fires / flames on site Sources Controls t All construction personnel will receive training on fire hazards and techniques to extinguish any fire that may be initiated on the site.
+Element Management Plan Sources Open fires / flames on site Controls All construction personnel will receive training on fire hazards and techniques to extinguish any fire that may be initiated on the site.
 The equipment required to extinguish any fires that may be initiated by construction activities must be installed on the site.
 Flammable materials will be stored under conditions that will limit the potential for ignition and the spread of fires.
-Burning of vegetation cut during site clearing and establishment is not permitted.
-All cleared vegetation will be stockpiled and removed to a landfill site designated by the ECO.
+Burning of vegetation cut during site clearing and establishment will not be permitted.
+All cleared vegetation will be removed to a landfill site designated by the ECO.
 The Contractor will supply fire-fighting equipment in proportion to the fire risk presented by the type of construction and other on-site activities and materials used on site.
 This equipment will be kept in good operating order.
 No fires must be allowed at the construction site.
 Any welding or other sources of heating of materials must be done in a controlled environment, wherever possible and under appropriate supervision, in such a manner as to minimise the risk of veld fires and/or injury to staff.
 The Contractor will take reasonable and active steps to avoid increasing the risk of fire through his activities on site.
 Accidental fires must be prevented through proper sensitisation of employees towards the associated risks, dangers and damage of property.
 The use of open fires for cooking of food, is prohibited.
-Restrict smoking activities to demarcated smoking areas.
-Corrective action Report any fires which occur to the Fire department immediately Specific Specialist The Project team will compile a Fire Management Plan (FMP) input and Contractors directed by the ECO will submit a FMP.
-The Project FMP shall be approved by local Fire Protection Association, and shall include inter alia aspects such as relevant
+Corrective Action Restrict smoking activities to demarcated smoking areas.
+Report any fires which occur to the Fire department immediately Specific Specialist Prevent all open fires; Input Provide demarcated fire-safe zones, facilities and suitable fire control measures